Ohio HOA Document Requirements and Closing Procedures

 Common Challenges in Ohio

-No fee caps.
 Ohio doesn't cap what management companies can charge for documents.
-Fees vary widely — from $150 for a basic status letter to $400+ for a full resale package.
-Shopping around isn't really an option since you're stuck with whoever manages the specific HOA.
+Fees range from $150 for a basic status letter to $400 or more for a full resale package.
+And shopping around isn't really an option.
+You're stuck with whoever manages that specific HOA.

-Self-managed associations.
-Ohio has a lot of smaller HOAs run by volunteer board members.
+Self-managed associations are another headache.
+Ohio has a lot of smaller HOAs run by volunteer board members who have day jobs and don't check the HOA email on any predictable schedule.
 Getting documents from these associations can be slow and inconsistent.
 Some don't even have formal financial statements.
-When you encounter a self-managed HOA, budget extra time — two to three weeks minimum.
+When you encounter a self-managed HOA, budget extra time.
+Two to three weeks minimum.

-No statutory delivery timeline for planned communities.
-Unlike Florida's 10-business-day requirement, Ohio doesn't mandate how quickly an HOA must respond to document requests for planned communities.
-Condos have the 15-day buyer review period, but there's no equivalent deadline for the HOA to produce the documents in the first place.
+There's also no statutory delivery timeline for planned communities.
+Florida gives you a 10-business-day requirement.
+Ohio gives you nothing.
+There's no mandate for how quickly an HOA must respond to document requests for planned communities.
+Condos have the 15-day buyer review period, but there's no equivalent deadline for the HOA to actually produce the documents.
+Most people don't realize this until they're already waiting.

 Tips for Ohio Closers

-Order early.
 Without statutory deadlines forcing management companies to respond, you're at their mercy on timing.
-Place your document order as soon as possible after the purchase agreement is signed — ideally within the first week.
+Place your document order as soon as possible after the purchase agreement is signed, ideally within the first week.

-Verify the association type.
+Before you order anything, verify the association type.
 Is the property in a condo association, a planned community, or both?
 The document requirements differ.
-Some properties are in a condo regime that also belongs to a master HOA.
-You'll need documents from both.
+Some properties sit in a condo regime that also belongs to a master HOA, and you'll need documents from both entities.
+Miss one and you'll find out at the worst possible time.

-Check the governing documents for transfer requirements.
-Many Ohio HOAs include transfer fee provisions and document delivery requirements in their CC&Rs, even though the state doesn't mandate them.
-The HOA's own rules may create obligations the state statute doesn't.
+It's also worth reading the CC&Rs before you assume you know what's needed.
+Many Ohio HOAs include transfer fee provisions and document delivery requirements in their governing documents, even though the state doesn't mandate them.
+The HOA's own rules can create obligations the state statute doesn't.

-Ohio's HOA document process works, but it requires more proactive management than you'd need in a heavily regulated state.
-Don't assume the lack of detailed state law means you need fewer documents — lenders, title insurers, and buyers all still want the same information.
-You just need to be more deliberate about requesting it.
+Ohio's HOA document process works, but it takes more legwork than a heavily regulated state.
+Don't let the lack of detailed state law fool you into thinking you need fewer documents.
+Lenders, title insurers, and buyers all still want the same information.
+You just have to be more deliberate about requesting it.

-Plan for 10–15 business days for most document orders, longer for self-managed HOAs.
-Budget $200–$400 for a typical transaction.
-And when in doubt, order everything upfront rather than making multiple requests that each reset the clock.
+Plan for 10 to 15 business days for most document orders.
+Longer for self-managed HOAs.
+Budget $200 to $400 for a typical transaction.
+When in doubt, order everything upfront rather than making multiple requests that each reset the clock.
+That's the part most people skip, and it's a mistake.